Advanced Placement Summer Institutes

 Registration and Tuition

 Click on the course title(s) above to register.
-Please note that all registrations for this year (2020) must be done online.
+Please note that all registrations for the year 2022 must be done online.
 Please also note that the registration process will require that teachers either sign into or create a College Board account with a username, password and other information.
 Therefore, it is suggested that teachers register for the summer institute themselves rather than have the school district register the teacher.

 The A.P. summer institutes may be taken for graduate credit at the reduced rate of $900 per 3-credit institute or on a non-credit basis for in-service credit for $850 per institute.